binipringle/contracts/_texts/8-section8.md

 # Illustration template RLM

 In RLM, the court found [...] did/did not satisfy [ASSENT to the terms of the contract] because a reasonable person would think assent to the transfer of distribution rights was implied upon sale of the business based on the conduct and custom/practice in the industry to transfer such rights this way.
 Therefore, the term was impliedly included in the contract for sale of the business.

 ---

+# Party would argue template

+... would argue that ... because ... therefore [OVERALL RULE] is satisfied.

+---